butaixianran/DazToBlender/README.md

 **This is a fork to do some update.**

 **The main update is to allow you export Daz model from Blender with all textures correctly.
 So, you can use Blender as a Daz Bridge for all 3D tools.**
+Then you don't need anyother Daz Bridge anymore, even Daz doesn't update any other bridge, you still can export Daz model into any 3D tools by Blender.

 ## Update log:
 * Fixed issues by blender 3.0 break change